2009Dhinesh/Ball-Moving/README.md

 ⚡ Usage

     Once you have the Ball Moving About project running in your browser, you can interact with the ball and observe its behavior.
-Here’s how to use the application:
+Here’s how to use the
+    application:
       Automatic Movement:
         When the page loads, the ball will automatically start moving across the canvas.
 It will bounce off the edges, reversing its direction upon collision.

-Open the Project in a Web Browser:

 🔌 Installation

     Locate the index.html file in the project folder.
 You can open it by double-clicking the file or by dragging it into a web browser window.
     Alternatively, you can use a live server extension in your code editor (like Visual Studio Code) to serve the project:
     Install the Live Server extension.
     Right-click the index.html file and select "Open with Live Server".

 🔧 Development